 This will enable us to discuss and assess your housing needs and wants (what you want or wish for in a home is not the same as a need) and to examine the housing options available to you.

 Due to the small amount of social housing and the large number of applicants you are unlikely to be housed through the housing register if you already have a suitable home.

 If you already have a tenancy with a housing association or a council, finding a mutual exchange (someone to swap with) would be the best way to move.
 Ask your landlord for more advice.

 It is important to understand that deliberately making your housing situation worse, giving false information or failing to provide relevant information will affect your housing application.
 The council will take action against anyone making fraudulent claims to secure housing.

 If you want to purchase a home of your own, but can't afford to buy on the open market, Help to Buy could be your way onto the property ladder.
 The Government has created the Help to Buy scheme to help you take your first steps into home ownership.

 There are a number of Help to Buy products designed to make buying a home more affordable.
 You can buy a home using one of the home ownership options, or rent a home at less than the market rent, allowing you to save for a future deposit.

 Whether you're late making mortgage payments, or cannot make them at all, not being able to meet your mortgage payments can have serious consequences.
 It is important to be aware of these consequences before taking on a mortgage.

 To find out more about how Home Options works please access the Home Options Scheme Guide.

-To access the Home Options Policy, April 2012 please click here.
+To access the Home Options Allocations Policy 2015 please click here

 To find out how to get help and assistance on the scheme please click here.